The angelica, Angelica archangelica, is a biennial aromatic plant that is fantastic in every way.

 When and how to harvest angelica seeds?

-As a biennial plant, angelica completes its life cycle over two years.
-In the first year, it produces only leaves.
-The flowers appear in June and July of the second year.
+As a biennial plant, angelica's development cycle spans two years.
+In the first year, the plant consists only of leaves.
+The flowers will appear in June and July of the second year.
 Consequently, you must wait until late summer of the second year to harvest the seeds.

-Collect the seeds once they have fully matured on the plant—when they begin to dry out naturally, around late August.
+The seeds should be collected once they have fully matured on the plant, meaning when they begin to dry on the stem, around late August.

-Choose partially dried umbels for harvesting.
-Pick them on a dry day to facilitate indoor drying and prevent mould formation.
+For harvesting, choose partially dried umbels.
+Also, pick a day when the air is dry to facilitate indoor drying and prevent mould growth.

-Cut the large umbels and place them directly on a tray to finish drying in a dark, dry place.
-A tray is the most suitable tool for drying (and collecting, if you're close to your home), as the small, partially dry seeds will fall off easily and could get stuck in a basket.
+Cut the large umbels and place them directly on a tray to allow the seeds to finish drying in a dark, dry place.
+A tray is the most suitable tool for drying (and harvesting, if you're close to your home), as the small, partially dried seeds will fall off easily and could get stuck in a basket.

 Angelica seeds retain their properties for only a very limited time.
 Therefore, it is advisable to freeze your harvest as soon as drying is complete to preserve the plant's medicinal qualities for as long as possible.
-Store them in small paper bags before freezing, taking out only one at a time shortly before use.
+For this, you can place them in several small paper bags before freezing, taking out only one bag at a time shortly before use.

 Dried flowers of Angelica archangelica